 If you were to ask us ‘what could I do to live Venice like a local?’
 We probably would recommend you to go have some cicheti.
 Regardless of how much time and money you are willing to spend as well as of your age, gender and physical conditions, having some of the fresh local finger food in an authentic bacaro is easy and affordable, and it will bring you closer to the Venetians and their lifestyle.
 To make it even easier for you to understand what we mean, we wrote you this short guide!

-If you already know everything about the ‘cichetti’, you might want to read further about the local Venetian cuisine.
+If you already know everything about the ‘cicheti’, you might want to read further about the local Venetian cuisine.

 First of all, let us tell you about the interesting origin of 3 important words: Cichetto (finger food), Bacaro (traditional Venetian tavern), and Ombra (small glass of local wine).

 “Cichetto“, in Italian cicchetto, likely derives its name from the latin word “ciccus”, which means “small quantity”.
-One of the main characteristics of cichetti is indeed being a “small quantity” of food.
+One of the main characteristics of cicheti is indeed being a “small quantity” of food.

 The word “bacaro“, which indicates the traditional Venetian wine bar, is thought to have godly origins… literally!
 Since “Bacco” is the ancient roman name for the god of the grape harvest and wine, Venetians chose to call “bacari” the wine street vendors coming to Venice for selling their products.

 In Venetian “ombra” means both “shadow” and a glass of wine.
 Wine street vendors, in order to protect their jugs from direct sunlight which would ruin their wine, were to be found in the shade (“ombra”) of bell towers in Venetian squares.
 For this reason, Venetians wanting a glass of wine would say “let’s go get some shadow” to indicate the location where wine street vendors could be found.
 Since then, a glass of wine is called a “shadow”, or un'”ombra”.